 Performance levels of components within a summative evaluation will be scored based on the preponderance of evidence collected through observations and evidence provided by the educator and the supervisor.
+Educators will be provided with the opportunity to meet with their supervisor to review the portfolio evidence.

-Staff will be notified by June 1 if they are scheduled to have their summative evaluation the following school year.
-This list will be submitted to the SAU office.
+Staff will be notified by September 1 if they are scheduled to have their summative evaluation in the current school year.